ginavong/2024_LightFitR_MethodsPaper/README.md

 Find the package here: https://github.com/ginavong/LightFitR

-# File structures
+# File structure

 - data
-    - regimes: Files to load into heliospectra to run the regimes
+    - algorithm_testing: Data from testing the programming algorithms.
+Subfolders named by corresponding figures
+    - heliospectra_measurements: Measurements from the Heliospectra light units
         - calibration: Data from calibrating the lights
-    - light_testing: Data from testing the lights
-    - outdoor_irradiance: Measurements of real-world spectra
-    - hypocotyls: Hypocotyl data
+        - Other folders named by the corresponding figures
+    - regimes: Regimes to feed into Heliospectra units in 3 formats to accommodate different firmware versions
 - figures: Figures for the paper.
 Each folder corresponds to a figure in the paper
 - R
     - functions: Functions which are used frequently across scripts